 “You can take the information that you learn from drones and the information you learn from field measurements and combine them.
 It’s not one or the other, they’re usually complementary to one another”

 Got your own drone mapping missions tucked away on a hard drive?
 Upload them to GeoNadir!
-It’s free and secure storage, plus it means others can learn from your work!
+You get secure storage, automatically generated orthomosaics, plus it means others can learn from your work!

 Want to learn more about drones in rangeland management?